gerlion/secure-e-voting-with-coq/README.md

 ## Init opam
 sudo apt-get install m4
 sudo apt install libgmp-dev
-opam init --comp 4.10.0
+opam init --comp 4.13.0
 eval $(opam env)
 opam update
 ## Install coq
-opam pin add coq 8.11.2
+opam pin add coq 8.16.1
-opam repo add coq-released https://coq.inria.fr/opam/released opam update opam install coq-color opam install coq-coqprime
+opam repo add coq-released https://coq.inria.fr/opam/released opam update opam install coq-color opam install coq-coqprime opam install coq-mathcomp-ssreflect opam install coq-mathcomp-algebra
 ## Install other dep
 opam install zarith
 opam install batteries
 opam install yojson
 opam install atdgen
 opam install ppx_deriving

 # Coq code
+## Mix nets
+Running "make BayerGroth" in the main folder will prompt Coq to check the proofs for Terelius-Wikstrom and Bayer-Groth

+We have currently admitted the Theorem 1 from
+Proofs of Restricted Shuffles, which encodes sufficent conditions for a Matrix to be a permutation, this proof is very short in standard mathematics but a constructive proof is more involved.

 ## Helios
 Running make helios.vo will prompt coq to check the proofs for helios Running make ExtractionHelios.vo will prompt Coq to extract the libraries (Both checking and extracting check the proofs of primality which is time consuming)
-## Mix nets
-Running make wikstromMatrix.vo will prompt Coq to check the proofs Running make ExtractionMixnet.vo will prompt Coq to extract the libraries (Note, again, that extraction checks the proof of primality for the numbers used in the implementation and is therefore time consuming (1hr).
-The reader may wish to simply look at the already extracted code)

 ## ElectionGuard
 Running make makeElectionGuard will prompt Coq to check the proofs
-## PPATC
-Running make PPATC.vo will prompt Coq to check the proofs
 ## Runtime optimisations
 We suggest the following modification from what is directly extracted from Coq.